-Almond Briouats are traditional Moroccan pastries that show up on tea time tables, Ramadan iftar tables and at special occasions.
-They’re popular year-round and are one of the iconic Moroccan pastries which visitors to Morocco will be likely to try.
+Almond Briouats are traditional Moroccan pastries filled with almond paste and coated with honey.
+They’re popular year-round as a tea time and special occasion treat, and are one of the iconic Moroccan pastries which visitors to Morocco will be likely to try.

 In Morocco we prefer to use small, organic beldi almonds when making almond briouats because they have superior flavor.
 However, don’t stress about this point as you’ll still get excellent results with other varieties of almonds.

 Almond Briouats are a bit of work to make but well worth the effort.
 The recipe below walks you through all the steps.
 Read carefully before starting so you know what to expect and can organize your time and work space.

 The recipe will yield a traditionally large batch, but you may not mind the large quantity as they keep quite well at room temperature or can be stored for months in the freezer.
 If in doubt, you can reduce the recipe by half.

 For Cooking the Briouats

 - 4 cups vegetable oil, - for frying

 - 45 oz honey, - mild-flavored such as Eucalyptus